RheaStrike/Caloris/ReadMe.md

 ## What is Caloris? ##

 **Caloris** is a simple Win32 client library for Socket.IO, without Boost::Asio.
-Boost::Asio is most powerful library, but Asio's IOCP model have too many thread.
+Boost::Asio is most powerful library, but Asio's IOCP model have too many thread on client side.
 So, Caloris select **WSAEventSelect** model.

 ## Websocket protocol ##